 Various studies back the idea that wilderness programs for troubled youth work.
 In the proper circumstances, we see youth grow as individuals and progress toward properly being able to deal with their problems and make healthier life choices.
 This happens when a teen is able to separate herself or himself from their negative influences, detox from technological dependence and create strong bonds with others in similar circumstances as them.

-Wilderness programs for troubled youth really work to help teens on a group level as well as the individual level.
+Wilderness programs really work to help teens on a group level as well as the individual level.
 Outback uses wilderness therapy in order to create a positive environment for the teens to experience the growth they need for success out in the real world.

 For Outback, wilderness therapy means our students cultivate strong connections with both their family and their groups.
 They attend daily sessions and learn new ways to interact with the group.
 They also learn new ways to grow as individuals in both mind and body.
 They’re given specific goals for how they can improve themselves and their interactions with others.
 The students work day-in and day-out in order to achieve these goals.
-In wilderness programs for troubled youth like Outback, teens will learn about important principles such as integrity, character and personal responsibility.
+In our program, teens will learn about important principles such as integrity, character and personal responsibility.

 In addition to providing clinical oversight every day of the week, the strength based approach utilized at Outback is another factor that separates us from other wilderness therapy programs.
 Strength-based approach is a collaborative process that fosters student engagement and investment in personal outcomes.
 Our approach allows for students to discontinue seeing themselves as someone who is broken and encourages them to identify strengths and capabilities.
 It is an approach that focuses on supporting students towards a path of internal motivations for change instead of external motivations for compliance.